2spi/tweet-scheduler/README.md

 - **Spreadsheet Integration**: The app updates a spreadsheet using the gspread library, for the storage and tracking of tweet data.

 ## Getting Started
-To get started with the Tweet Scheduler Web App, follow these steps:
+To use the Tweet Scheduler Web App, follow these steps:

 1. Clone this repository to your local machine using the following command:
    ```bash